mrabelwahed/HelloFresh-Challenge/README.md

 * Each recipe can be marked as favorite/unfavorite.
 * Each recipe can be rated/unrated.
 * Each recipe has an image.
+* Each recipe can be seen in more detail.

 ## Requirements